Code-Institute-Submissions/leitrim-today/README.md

 Welcome to Project 1,
 ![Desktop Screenshot](https://github.com/Shea-Kelly/leitrim-today/assets/136702564/75143236-10ed-4cc1-874d-e5c3654c56ea)

 This is my idea for a website, to create a local news and events forum that registered users can upload information to, specific to my home county of Leitrim, Ireland.
+The screenshot above demonstrates how the site would appear on a desktop computer screen/laptop screen.

 To start with I have created a basic index.html file which will serve as the home page of the website, I intended to add a news file, an events file and a registration file.
 The code I intend to use in constructing the website will be based on the lessons learned in the 5 Day Coding Challenge and Code Institute LMS.
 Following delays experienced I agreed with a recommendation to merge the pages into a single document, separated into sections.